coopsymbiotic/coop.symbiotic.moneticoclassique/README.md

 Commercial support is available from Coop SymbioTIC:
 https://www.symbiotic.coop

-Coop SymbioTIC is a certified Monetico/Desjardins partner and "turn-key" provider.
+Coop SymbioTIC is a certified Monetico/Desjardins partner and "turnkey" provider.
 We provide turn-key CiviCRM hosting for non-profits in Quebec/Canada:
 http://assistance.monetico.ca/fr/partenaires